user profile avatar

 Bio

-Business student-athlete with a passion for sports.
-I am pursuing a business administration degree with a focus or minor in marketing.
-I have experience working with basketball players and organizations such as Eddie Gill, Tyrese Haliburton, and the Indiana Pacers.
-Through these experiences, I have built interpersonal, time management, and leadership skills.
+Business student, former athlete with a passion for sports.
+I am pursuing a business administration degree with a focus in marketing.
+I have experience working with basketball players and organizations, including Eddie Gill, Tyrese Haliburton, and the Indiana Pacers.
+I've also worked as a sales and operations intern at Alro Steel.
+Through these experiences, I have developed interpersonal, time-management, and leadership skills.

 Education